y5systems/intmax2-contract/docs/index.md

 function getLastRelayedDepositId() external view returns (uint256)
 ```

-Get the ID of the last deposit relayed to L2
+Get the ID of the last deposit relayed to Layer 2

+_This ID represents the highest deposit that has been successfully relayed_

 #### Return Values